Come Aboard, We're Expecting You!

 and even one year lived peacefully seems very long.

-Yet for such as lo
+Yet for such as love the world,

 a thousand years would fade like the dream of one night.

-Essays in Idleness
+From, Essays in Idleness

 Heavy.